 Free to visit, the Brighton Fishing Museum takes you on a local journey from net to plate.
 Originally just the small fishing community of Brighthelmstone, find out how the industry has evolved from the 1700s to the present day.
 A traditional Sussex fishing boat takes pride of place in the museum.

-Our latest survey revealed we're a nation of prudes when it comes to stripping off on the beach.
-However for the braver souls out there, you can bare everything on this stretch of beach.
+We're a nation of prudes when it comes to stripping off on the beach, however for the braver souls out there, you can bare everything on this stretch of beach.
 A pebble bank has even been built there to protect your modesty.

 The staff at the Old Police Cells Museum is a fascinating insight into Sussex Police's past in the basement of Brighton Town Hall.
 It also has one of the largest collection of truncheons.